Alexis E. Block

 Robotics MSE '17- Max Planck Institute

+She earned her Dr. sc. in Computer Science from ETH Zurich in 2021 as part of the Center for Learning Systems, a joint program between the Max Planck Institute for Intelligent Systems and ETH Zurich.
+She was supervised by Otmar Hilliges (ETH), Roger Gassert (ETH), and Katherine Kuchenbecker (MPI).
+During her Ph.D. she was selected as a 2018 HRI Pioneer, and then she was elected and served as General Chair of HRI Pioneers 2019.
 She earned her B.S.E. in Mechanical Engineering and Applied Mechanics (with honors) and her M.S.E. in Robotics from the University of Pennsylvania in 2016 and 2017, respectively, while working in the Haptics Lab in GRASP.
-She was honored with the Penn Alumni Association Student Award of Merit at graduation, she received an Honorable Mention for the NSF Graduate Research Fellowship, and she is co-chairing HRI Pioneers 2019.
+She was honored with the Penn Alumni Association Student Award of Merit at graduation, she received an Honorable Mention for the NSF Graduate Research Fellowship.

 Publisher IEEE Haptics Symposium (HAPTICS)